 From WSL to Azure: A Full Infrastructure Deployment, VPN & SIEM Pipeline in One Day

 Modern security operations don't live in one place.
-Your network logs are in your router.
+Your network logs live in your router.
 Your endpoint telemetry is in your EDR.
-Your cloud infrastructure is in Azure.
-Stitching all of this together into a single, queryable, alertable SIEM — while keeping the entire workflow reproducible and code-driven — is what separates a reactive IT team from a proactive security operation.
+Your cloud infrastructure resides in Azure.
+Stitching all of that into a single, alertable, queryable SIEM while keeping the entire workflow reproducible is what separates a reactive IT team from a proactive security operation.

 The Stack